TheGuy686/TheGuy686/README.md

 # Hi, I'm Ryan J. Cooke 👋

-I'm Ryan Cooke, demonstrating a strong aptitude for computers since age 11 through self-directed programming and rapid learning.
+From a young age, I exhibited a keen interest and natural talent for computers, engaging in self-directed programming and quickly grasping new concepts from the age of 11.

 Through extensive involvement with startups, I've gained a profound understanding of diverse roles.
 This has equipped me to take on various responsibilities as required, ensuring adaptability and proficiency in tasks across different domains.